 - The moment we saw Rudra Naag temple, we were ecstatic as the exquisite waterfalls made us feel like we were in an altogether different world.
 We took a break at that very point and found a little corner to enjoy some peacetime and sensational panoramas from the valley.
 After 20 minutes, we got up and started our trek again.

-- After walking past more rivers and rolling hills, we got really devoid of energy.
-Moreover, the path was getting more difficult as the waterfalls made the narrow paths extremely slippery.
-The slopes kept getting steeper and the roads got blocked by huge rocks, leaving no place to walk.
-Though the trek is tiring but it is rewarding in all aspects.
+- After trekking past plenty of rivers and rolling hills, we were really devoid of energy.
+Moreover, it kept getting difficult as the waterfalls made the narrow paths extremely slippery.
+The slopes kept getting steeper and the roads got blocked by huge rocks, leaving no place for us to walk.

 We reached Kheerganga after ascending through thick pine forests, a meadow, whose claim to fame is meditation done by Lord Shiva for 3000 years.
 It is a temporary village which remains operating for a period of 6 months, and during the remaining 6 months (off-season), it gets clad in snow and thus the locals shift their base to villages on lower altitudes.